 A Sense of Stronger Families

-An article in the Journal of Family Psychology examined 94 different studies about family and religion, all conducted since 1980.
-The article found that as a general rule, religion had a small but distinct positive influence in helping couples avoid divorce.
-It also found that conservative Christian parents were slightly more likely to use corporal punishment when disciplining their children, but some of the studies cited also indicated that children from religious families may be better adjusted.
+An article in the Journal of Family Psychology examined different studies about family and religion and found that as a general rule, religion had a small but distinct positive influence in helping couples avoid divorce.
+Another study from the American Psychological Association found that conservative Christian parents were slightly more likely to use corporal punishment when disciplining their children, but indicated that children from religious families who stay together may be better adjusted.

 How Does Religion Decrease Family Cohesion?